China's industrial engine gathers speed, consumers open wallets in boost to recovery

 Some analysts fear that the recovery could stall, hurt by rising tensions between Washington and Beijing, which many expect could escalate ahead of the U.S. presidential election in November.

+Moreover, the possibility of another wave of local infections in the winter, and the continued rise in COVID-19 cases across a number of countries, led by India and the United States, have many investors nervous about the outlook.

-Those fears were partially underscored by statistical bureau spokesman Fu Linghui, who told reporters during a briefing that the current economic recovery remains unbalanced given the still-fragile consumption and heightened external risks.
+Those worries were partially underscored by statistical bureau spokesman Fu Linghui, who told reporters that the economic recovery remains unbalanced.

 “Externally, there are still many unstable and uncertain factors.
-On the domestic side, in the process of economic recovery, some industries and enterprises are still facing difficulties, and the recovery is unbalanced,” Fu said.
+On the domestic side... some industries and enterprises are still facing difficulties, and the recovery is unbalanced,” Fu said.

-China also is looking to reduce its reliance on overseas markets for its development as U.S. hostility and the pandemic increase external risks that could hamper longer-term progress.

-Moreover, the possibility of another wave of local infections in the winter, and the continued rise in the number of COVID-19 cases across a number of countries, led by India and the United States, have many investors nervous about the outlook.

 Our Standards: The Thomson Reuters Trust Principles.